-Contact Us and Schedule a Free Consultation to Discuss the Facts of Cellulite
+Contact Us and Schedule a Consultation

-Please contact a patient care coordinator by phone at 281-484-0088 if you would like to schedule a complimentary consultation with Dr. Vitenas, during which the doctor will go over your complete medical history, take the time to understand your goals, and answer all of your questions.
+Please contact a patient care coordinator by phone at 281-484-0088 if you would like to schedule a consultation with Dr. Vitenas, during which the doctor will go over your complete medical history, take the time to understand your goals, and answer all of your questions.
 Computer imaging will be used to help you visualize your own personal results.
 Dr. Vitenas will discuss reasonable and expected outcomes, and explain the details of the procedure including the technique, the recovery, the risks, the costs, and financing options.

 Our office is open 8 a.m. to 5 p.m., Monday through Friday.
 You can also email us anytime, and one of our patient coordinators will get back to you.